TessorNetwork/kaiju/docs/core/proto-docs.md

         <h3 id="legacydid.Secret">Secret</h3>
-        <p>The private section of an xco DID, based on the Sovrin DID spec</p>
+        <p>The private section of an kaiju DID, based on the Sovrin DID spec</p>

           <table class="field-table">